geronimus/bog-standard-error/readme.md

  *
  * Illegal State:
  *   Source: user.space.MySimpleDatabaseConnection
- *   Rule: You cannot execute a query when the targat data source has not been defined.
+ *   Rule: You cannot execute a query when the target data source has not been defined.
  *   What you did wrong: Executed "SELECT * FROM user.audit_table" when the connection string is null.
  *
  * The violation (What you did wrong) argument is optional.
  *
  * There is an override of this method that allows an object reference, so that you can pass is the
  * calling class using a `this` reference.
- *
  */

 StdError.illegalState(